Schwarzbaer/untold/README.md

 * Debugging
   * Improve Exceptions with Node IDs
   * Catch and override CaseWithoutActiveCond
+* Add typechecking everywhere applicable from types import * assert foo is IntType, "foo is %s, not Int" % (type(foo), )

 ##### Documentation
 * Story syntax (JSON and YAML)